 Job Locations and Reviews

-Pride Plumbing came out and replaced a toilet with a new customer-supplied Glacier Bay model.
-This included draining and pulling the old toilet, inspecting and cleaning the flange, replacing the toilet bowl, toilet tank, tank to bowl gasket and bolts, seat, wax ring gasket, toilet bowl bolts, toilet bowl bolt washers, toilet bowl bolt caps, and above-floor stainless steel braided water supply line.
-Once installed, we tested for leaks and proper operation with no issues.
+Pride Plumbing came out and replaced three toilets with new customer-supplied models.
+This included draining and pulling the old toilets, inspecting and cleaning their flanges, replacing the toilet bowls, toilet tanks, tank to bowl gaskets and bolts, seats, wax ring gaskets, toilet bowl bolts, toilet bowl bolt washers, toilet bowl bolt caps, and above-floor stainless-steel braided water supply lines).
+We also replaced a water supply stop underneath a bathroom sink.
+Once everything was installed, we tested for leaks and proper operation with no issues.